La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-_``fer''_ means ``X1 carries X2 to X3 from X4 via X5''.
-Its arguments are _``!tara''_ in the first case, but _``se''_ links the next argument, ``_dowu_ -house'', to the fourth case: the start point.
+_fer_ means X1 carries X2 to X3 from X4 via X5.
+Its arguments are _!tara_ in the first case, but _se_ links the next argument, _dowu_ -house, to the fourth case: the start point.

-A predicate word can act as a caselink too, linking a ``modal case'' by means of an imbedded sentence.
+A predicate word can act as a caselink too, linking a modal case by means of an imbedded sentence.
 Such sentences are covered in the next two sections.

-The motion words have complicated definitions, so all the definitions have been made similar: ``X1 (moves) to X2 from X3 via X4'' or ``X1 makes X2 (move) to X3 from X4 via X5''.
+The motion words have complicated definitions, so all the definitions have been made similar: ``X1 (moves) to X2 from X3 via X4'' or X1 makes X2 (move) to X3 from X4 via X5.
 Many other word categories have uniform definitions too.

 ### Sentences as Arguments --- Infinitives

-A _gua\spi_ sentence or argument expresses a relation between specific referents, and this specific referent set member is called an ``event''.
+A _gua\spi_ sentence or argument expresses a relation between specific referents, and this specific referent set member is called an event.
 (Frequently the sentence represents several similar events.)
 It is common for several cases of the predicate to be vacant: in the previous example the thing carried, the destination and the route were not specified.
 Nonetheless there must have been a thing carried, a destination and a route, and the sentence asserts a relation between all five arguments.
 The next organizational elements we will look at are linking words that attach sentence predicates (with their arguments).
 The linked sentences represent lists of specific events with specific argument referents and with all cases filled even if not specified by words.

-Returning to organization, the first sentence link word is _``vo''_ , which acts to change a sentence into a one-argument predicate, referred to as an ``infinitive'', which means that the occupant of its first case is an instance of the sentence relation.
+Returning to organization, the first sentence link word is _vo_ , which acts to change a sentence into a one-argument predicate, referred to as an infinitive, which means that the occupant of its first case is an instance of the sentence relation.
 Though the infinitive can itself be a sentence predicate it is much more commonly used in arguments, like this:

 >